Azure virtual datacenter: A network perspective

 Enterprise/organizations can require a demanding mix of services for different Line-of-Businesses (LOBs), and employees often have different roles when involved with different projects.
-A VDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
-The matrix of responsibilities, access, and rights can be extremely complex.
-Identity management in VDC is implemented through Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC).
+The VDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
+The matrix of responsibilities, access, and rights can be complex.
+Identity management in the VDC is implemented through Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC).

 The Azure fabric allocates infrastructure resources to tenant workloads and manages communications to and from virtual machines (VMs).
 The Azure hypervisor enforces memory and process separation between VMs and securely routes network traffic to guest OS tenants.